frank-64/ToBeFrank/_posts/2023-12-18-github-copilot-investigation.md

 GitHub Copilot is being used in dev teams by huge enterprise companies from sectors such as banking, distribution, e-commerce and aviation.
 These companies obviously have done their due diligence when it comes to security concerns and are satisfied with the level of security implemented for Copilot.
 For most companies, neglecting security and privacy is a deal breaker, so it seems this has been prioritised by GitHub during Copilot's development.

+There are also concerns around secrets being leaked and displayed in some Copilot suggestions.
+The reason some suggestions contained secrets is because Copilot is trained from *public* GitHub repositories.
+If these secrets are contained in these public repositories then anyone can see them regardless.
+This should only be a concern if you are using hard-coded secrets, which is far from best practice, anyway.
+You should be using environmental variables or ideally managed credentials in something like Azure Key Vault.

-Here are just some measures GitHub take to ensure privacy and security:
+Here are just some measures GitHub are taking to ensure privacy and security:

 1. Azure infrastructure is used throughout to ensure encryption in transit and at rest.
 2. Prompts are not stored as they are discarded once a suggestion is returned.